• Skip to primary navigation

 🥘Ingredient Notes

-Notes on some of the ingredients, the full list of ingredients and quantities can be found in the recipe card below.
+The complete list of ingredients with measurements, can be found in the full recipe card below.

 Silverbeet is also known as swiss chard.
 When selecting silverbeet, ensure the chard leaves are big with no tears in them.
 Keep the stalks - to use at the bottom of the pot.
 See pro tips.
+You might also be interested in these gluten free vegan Swiss chard recipes.

 Rice select basmati, jasmine or long grain rice.
 After washing rice, soaking in warm water for 10 minutes helps them to cook better once rolled.